BillyBrinks/CypressAutomations/README.md

 # CypressAutomations

 This is the completed TeamFlow take-home interview project, done using Cypress in Visual Studio Code.

+The code itself can be found in CypressAutomations/cypress/integration/TeamFlow Proj/GIPHYTests.js

 The tests contained within are as follows: